kazazor/jxcore-nodejs-socketio-c-plus-plus/README.md

 ### Making the iOS server work:
 #### Still under progress because of the addon.
 #### Currently there are two ways
-##### Correct way:
+##### Correct way, from a script in Xcode:
 1. There is a script written in the Xcode Project -> Target -> Build Phases.
 Currently the "Run script only when installing" is checked.
 To run the script un-check it.
 Build the target.
-It will fail, the problem here is that there is an Apple bug opened on the latest Xcode, problem with gcc.
+It will fail, the problem here is that there is an [Apple bug opened](https://forums.developer.apple.com/thread/4572) on the latest Xcode, problem with gcc (Missing lgcc_s.10.5.dylib), their workaround doesn't work either.

-##### Other way:
+##### Other way, from the terminal:
 2. Check the "Run script only when installing", so that the script won't run.
 From the terminal, go to Winnery/JS/jxcore and write:
 ```
 npm install